 I do not intend to give an exhaustive introduction to all the different views; however, I do want to at least attempt to provide some clarity to some of the terms that get thrown around to define one’s position in this area of theology.

 In this eschatology, there are what I would call four “general” overarching views within which more specifically named eschatological views can be found.

 These include Historicist, Preterist, Futurist, and Spiritualist.

 If that description seems muddy…..well that’s because there’s variance within each.
 The short of it is that Historicist isn’t that common anymore and often gets ignored.
 Preterist has adherents (like R.C.
-Sproul) who view much of fulfillments as already passed.
-Futurist see things as in the future, and Spiritual don’t tie themselves to a specific time frame except that the end times refers to the time frame from Christ to now.
+Sproul) who view much of fulfillment as already passed.
+Futurist sees things as in the future, and Spiritual don’t tie themselves to a specific time frame except that the end times refer to the time frame from Christ to now.

 These four overarching angles do not get as much time spoken about these days as the next 3 terms/positions.
 Those include Premillennial, Postmillennial, and Amillennial.
 I want to note that these 3 are not concerned with the end times as a whole as much as they are focused on a particular event – the millennial kingdom as mentioned in Revelation 20:2-7.